sunsembrace/3tierDevOps/readme.md

 Architectural decision problem: SO i initially stored data in a list with a dict? for testing purposes (but issue is data gets wiped for each run so we need a DB), so i was thinking SQLite for local testing and far faster as it runs as a file with no need for installation/configuration nor concerns about DB connection issues.
 However, I opt'd for PostgreSQL as its more production like and closer to real working environments and I can spend more time troubleshooting on this than changing from SQLite to PostgreSQL.
 This meant I had to make a docker for my app to run it later with postgreSQL in containers with a single docker-compose up.
 Made dockerfile have postgres install dependency beforehand to avoid issues on adjusting it later.

+Architectural decision.
+Phase 2: DB integration.
+Rationale for using ORMs like SQLAlchemy before PostGre

+Why we don’t just “use PostgreSQL directly” with raw SQL

+ORMs like SQLAlchemy provide a layer of abstraction

+You define models in Python (Book class) instead of writing raw SQL queries for every operation.

+Makes code cleaner, safer, and easier to maintain.

+Junior+ engineers are expected to know ORMs in jobs; it’s a production best practice.

+Consistency with your app structure

+Right now, your FastAPI app works with Pydantic schemas.

+SQLAlchemy models map nicely to schemas, so your endpoints can stay almost the same.

+Portability & testing

+You can switch DBs (SQLite, Postgres, MySQL) with minimal code changes.

+Easier to test locally with SQLite before moving to Postgres container.

+Handles migrations & relationships

+Once you go multi-table or more complex logic, ORMs make it manageable.

+Raw SQL can become messy and error-prone.

+Phase 2 DB integration problems:
+problem: Need to move CRUD logic with in-memory list to own crud file for DB integration later.
+This will help us integrate postgreSQL later so we dont have to refactor everything again.